jordanvieler/UC_Berkeley_Structure_and_Interpretation_of_Computer_Programs/README.md

 # UCB SICP Fall 2020
 ## Labs, Homework and Projects from UC Berkeley, CS61A: Structure and Interpretation of Computer Programs

   In order to deepen my understanding of python and computer programming, I decided to take the full [Fall 2020 CS61A](https://inst.eecs.berkeley.edu/~cs61a/fa20/) course taught by John DeNiro at UC Berkeley.
-The content of which is available [here].
 I elected to take this version of the course over other methods because of the accesability of the content, modern relevance of python, and the fact that this course was offered online/remote ONLY Fall 2020.
 Therefore, I can be confident the online materials were available in full and tailored toward learning from home.

   I have been completing the assigned readings, discussion worksheets, labs, homework and projects.
 Additionally, I have been watching all lectures and QAs, and taking the available midterms.
 To improve my learning, I have been using only course materials to solve difficult